 The mobile gaming market has become a two-horse race: Apple iOS or Android. iOS is exclusively used by Apple iPhones and iPads, whereas all other technology developers, for example, Samsung, Motorola, and Nokia all use Android-based software.

 In 2008, the iOS App Store launched with just 500 apps; this has grown to 1.85 million different apps available for iPhone users.
 Android users have even more choice, with the Google Play Store offering 2.56 million apps.

 From the outset, there has been competition between Android and Apple, with users usually falling into one of two camps, and usually retaining loyalty to the operating system and functionality offered by the device.
 Most Apple users would not go back to using Android, as they have become used to the functionality of the iOS, and Apple does a very good job of keeping their customers.

 Android users on the other hand feel exactly the same, and often state they would never have an iPhone!
 Android, being supported by Google, runs Windows operating systems and is a bit more familiar.
-Android devices account for just over 71% of the market, iOS just over 28%, with the rest made up of Samsung, Windows, KaiOS.
+Android devices account for just over 71% of the market, iOS just over 28%, and the rest are Samsung, Windows, KaiOS.